mohammadJaliliTorkamani/AR-Hitting-Ball/README.md

 <br/>

 ### How to Run?
-1. Open the project in an IDE (Pycharm is Suggested)
+1. Open the project in an IDE (Pycharm is suggested)
 2. Install project dependencies
 3. open main.py
 4. change VideoThread constructor's first parameter into your own camera port (generally is 0)